r3dbars/r3dbars/README.md

 By day, I'm a Principal GTM Engineer at [Jamf](https://www.jamf.com/).
 Outside of work, I build small OSS projects and macOS apps for fun!

-I'm voice-pilled: I love audio, anything that listens, speaks, transcribes and makes computers feel a little more human.

 It's nice to meet you!

 ## 🛠️ What I'm working on